 - extended regular expression search and replace a la emacs and vi;

-- a very compact memory model—you can easily load and modify very large files;
+- a very compact memory model—you can easily load and modify very large files, even if they do not fit your core memory;

 - editing of binary files.